lee-zhg/manage-logs-logdna/README-logs-logdna.md

     exit
     ```

-1. Verify you received an email from
+1. Verify you received an email from `LogDNA Alerts`.

     ```
     REST Call 🔔 (end of duration)